This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Pre-cook the vegetables: This prevents excess moisture from making the quiche soggy.
+• Sauté the Vegetables First: This prevents excess moisture and keeps the quiche from turning soggy.

-• Whisk the egg and cream thoroughly: Ensures a smooth and creamy texture.
+• Whisk Well: Fully combine the eggs and cream for a smooth texture.

-• Store leftovers properly: Keep any leftovers in an airtight container in the fridge for up to 3 days.
+• Store Leftovers Properly: Refrigerate in an airtight container for up to 3 days.

 Serving Suggestions